0x00002a/DeadlyAccel/README.md

 ## Configuration

 Configuration can be done either through in-game commands (recommended) or through the on-disk XML file.
 For instructions on how to edit it in-game type (in chat) `/da help config` with the mod loaded.
-Note that in multiplayer only `/da config reload` is available due to sync issues.
+This works in multiplayer or single-player.
+Note however that currently only admin players can do this in multiplayer.

+- `HideHUDInCreative`: Whether to hide the HUD in creative.
+Unfortunately I cannot detect invincibility due to the limitations of the ModAPI
 - `CushioningBlocks`: List of values for cushioning factors.
 						Final damage per tick is multiplied by the 1 - cushioning value for the cockpit before being applied (e.g. fighter cockpit has a value of 0.9 and therefore reduces all damage by 90%).